Skip to main content

 BREAK ARTS III has received positive reviews from players.
 Most players liked this game for its gameplay but disliked it for its optimization.

-BREAK ARTS III is a multiplayer game with local co-op support.
+BREAK ARTS III is a single player game with multiplayer and local co-op support.

 Similar games include Garrison: Archangel, BREAK ARTS II, M.A.S.S.
-Builder, Wo Long: Fallen Dynasty, Armored Core VI: Fires of Rubicon and others.
+Builder, Armored Core VI: Fires of Rubicon, Xenon Racer and others.